 Case Study Experiment - Preventing floods and landslides

-The researchers in Norway are testing flood retention and the impact of vegetation on river bank stability in the Morsa Catchment.
-They are modelling the effect of different sized retention dams in forest areas (upstream agricultural fields) and the root strength of riverbank vegetation.
+The researchers in Norway tested flood retention and the impact of vegetation on river bank stability in the Morsa Catchment.
+They modelled the effect of different sized retention dams in forest areas (upstream agricultural fields) and the root strength of river bank vegetation.

 The Vansjø-Hobøl catchment covers about 690 km2 (see below).
 The catchment is located in southeast Norway and drains into the Oslo Fjord, south of the capital Oslo.
 The main lake system is Lake Vansjø (25 m asl; with a surface area of 36 km2), and its downstream river, the Hobølelva.
 The lake consists of several sub-basins; the two main basins are called Storefjorden (eastern basin) and Vanemfjorden (western basin).
 The outlet river is the Mosseelva River.
 Due to a dam at Moss, there is at times no water discharge in the Mosseelva.
 The main river in this catchment starts in the northern part of the drainage area and runs through forested areas through several lakes.
 At Kure, there is a water quality monitoring station.

 The highest point of the catchment area is about 346 m a.s.l., whereas the lowest is at 0 m a.s.l., since the river system drains into the Oslo Fjord - see below.
 Due to its relatively high proportion of agricultural land (103 km2 in total) (Blankenberg et al., 2008), the Morsa catchment has been a pilot in the implementation of the EU Water Framework Directive (WFD).
 The catchment area of the Hobølelva River is 333 km2, and thus covers about half of the total catchment area of Morsa (690 km2).

 Topography and points of interest of the Vansjø-Hobøl Catchment with sub-catchments and lakes

 Main soil threat